 - Roasted red pepper sauce for pasta: In a blender mix roasted red peppers, chicken stock, garlic paste, olive oil, Mascarpone cheese, salt, and pepper.
 Blend until smooth.
 In a saucepan sauté in olive oil, chopped shallots, the Sicilian olives, capers and add Chili flakes or Aleppo pepper.
 Pour in the roasted red pepper mixture.
 Simmer for a couple of minutes and then add the leftover egg tagliatelle homestyle pasta until the pasta is heated through.

-Uses for Leftover Sicilian Olives – also known as Castelvetrano olives:
+Uses for Leftover jar of Sicilian Olives – also known as Castelvetrano olives:

 - Marinated Olives and Feta

 - Sicilian Marinated Olives: Drain the olives to remove the brine and give a quick rinse.
 Add them to a bowl in a single layer and add lemon juice, lemon peel, chopped garlic, a sprig of thyme, extra virgin olive oil, and flavored salt.
 Keep in the refrigerator overnight.
 Note: remove from the refrigerator a least 30 minutes before serving so the olive mixture liquefies.